-At a glance, the Husky and Poodle aren’t an obvious choice to cross-breed, but since the Siberian Husky sheds a lot of fur, crossbreeding it with a Poodle makes them more hypoallergenic and non shedding.
+At a glance, the Husky and Poodle aren’t an obvious choice to cross-breed, but since the Siberian Husky sheds a lot of fur, crossbreeding it with a Poodle makes puppies more hypoallergenic and minimally shedding.
 However, they do look like completely different dogs and were originally bred for very different purposes.
-Still, the results of this cross-breeding has created a cross-breed with a lot of personality and great features.
+Still, the results of this cross-breeding has created a designer dog with a lot of personality and some really great features!

 A Short Huskydoodle History

-The Huskydoodle is a relatively new breed of dog and it isn’t well known exactly how and when this cross-breeding occurred and why.
-However, we do know more about the individual breeds that make up this new type of pooch.
+The Huskydoodle is a relatively new breed of dog, and it isn’t well known exactly how and when this cross-breeding occurred… or why.
+However, we do know a lot about the individual breeds that make up this new type of pooch.

 The Siberian Husky

-The Husky we know and love originally come from North-East Asia and are first seen in a semi-nomadic tribe – The Chukchi People.
+The Husky we know and love originally came from northeastern Asia and were first seen in a semi-nomadic tribe – The Chukchi People.

 These dogs, with their thick coats and high endurance levels, made the perfect sledging dogs that when tethered together as a pack can easily pull light sledges and loads across some of the harshest of cold areas.
-These originators of today’s Siberian Huskies were isolated from other dog breeds and people and maintained their pure breed for generations before making their way to the rest of the world and slowly becoming the Siberian Husky we know of today.
+These ancestors of today’s Siberian Huskies were isolated from other dog breeds and people, and thus maintained their pure breed for generations before making their way to the rest of the world and slowly becoming the Siberian Husky we know of today.

-The Poodle might be known as a French dog but the breed actually originated in Germany where it was bred with a water-resistant coat that made it perfect for duck hunting which then gave way for it to be an excellent water retriever dog.
-Fabulous swimmers with a quick intelligence, these dogs make fantastic pets and have now been bred into many varieties including toy breed versions and in many colors.
-The best features about the Poodle is that they have a non shedding fur coat which is hypoallergenic.
+The Poodle might be known as a French dog but the breed actually originated in Germany.
+The breed is known for its water-resistant coat that made it perfect for duck hunting which then gave way for it to be an excellent water retriever dog.
+Fabulous swimmers with a great deal of intelligence, these dogs make fantastic pets and have now been bred into many varieties including toy breed versions and in many colors.
+One of the main draws to the Poodle is that the breed has a non-shedding, hypoallergenic fur coat.
 So if you don’t want to vacuum up fur every day or get fur on your clothes, doodle breeds are a great choice.

 The Huskydoodle Breed

-There are never any guarantees when it comes to cross-breeding dogs, and each dog will have its own variation of coat colors, markings, temperament and traits so any Huskydoodle will have slightly different personalities and looks.
-But, that is part of what makes them so adorable!
-Each one has its own unique character and flair.
-For more information about doodle generations and charateristics, read our Goldendoodle Generation Guide.
+There are never any guarantees when it comes to cross-breeding dogs, and each dog will have its own variation of coat colors, markings, temperament, and traits.
+That means all Huskydoodles will have slightly different personalities and looks.
+Of course, that’s part of what makes them so adorable!
+Each dog has his own unique character and flair.
+For more information about doodle generations and characteristics, read our Goldendoodle Generation Guide.

 There are some common traits to look out for that many Huskydoodles will share.
 They often are a mix of a highly alert dog with high intelligence and a lot of energy!
 These are dogs that will need a lot of walking and attention to stop them from becoming bored.
 If you can provide a dog with an active lifestyle and lots of mental stimulation, the Huskydoodle might be the perfect dog for you.

 The Siberpoo has a good temperament that makes for the perfect pet.
-Affectionate and smart – they are easily trainable and generally love to please their pet parents.
-In addition, a Huskpoo enjoys the company of humans and tend to be good with strangers too.
+Affectionate and smart, they are easily trainable and generally love to please their pet parents.
+In addition, a Huskypoo enjoys the company of humans and tend to be good with strangers too.
 However, it isn’t all easy and perfect genetic traits.
 This breed of dog can be a bit of a handful at times.
 They have a lot of energy and can be mischievous with it too.
-Huskypoo’s can be quite stubborn at times and can have destructive behavior without an adequate amount of exercise.
-In addition, since this is an extremely smart dog breed, they can sometimes be unruly and difficult to handle.
-Luckily they tend not to be aggressive.
-Although, it is important to bear in mind that any dog, no matter how docile, can become aggressive and difficult if their needs are not taken care of.

 Huskydoodle Health and Care

-Luckily both the Siberian Husky and The Poodle are generally healthy dogs which is great news for a cross-breed of this variety.
+Luckily, both the Siberian Husky and the Poodle are generally healthy dogs, great news for owners of the designer dogs.
 Choosing a good breeder will help allay any health fears you have.
-A great breeder should know and be able to tell you the history of the parents and lineage of your dog including any potential issues and health problems.
+A great breeder should know and be able to tell you the history of the parents and the lineage of your dog – this includes any potential for health problems.

 As with any breed of dog, there are some health issues that a Huskydoodle cross-breed may inherit from its parents breed such as: